ToF-/Domain/README.md

 - the file could contain data that it would fail to recognize as comma separated transaction fields
 - the file could be empty, in which case nothing would be output

-None of these conditions is adequately managed by our program, which means that given certain input, some of our function will not return a value, and the program will halt.
+None of these conditions is adequately managed by our program, which means that given certain inputs, some of our function will not return a value, and the program will halt.
 Let's change this.

 ## Responding to failure conditions